pink88/Tuiss2HA/README.md

 To get started you need to download and use the Tuiss Smartview app to set the upper and bottom limits of the blinds.

 ## Installation ##
-1. Add the integration from the HACs marketplace (see here for instructions on how)
+1. Add the integration from the HACs marketplace ([instructions here](https://hacs.xyz/docs/configuration/basic))
 2. Restart Home Assistant if required
 3. Click Settings
 4. Click Integration